 Direct Heat (cedar plank placed over direct heat)

-Note: for best results marinate at least 4 hours
+Note: for best results marinate the salmon at least 4 hours

 Place a glass of water on top to keep the plank submerged.

 Soak the plank for 4 hours (while the fish marinates).

 This helps prevent the wood from completely getting burnt while grilling.

 Variation: After you've tried this recipe you could experiment using different woods (like apple) or different soaking liquids (like apple cider).

 Lay the salmon in a large glass dish pink flesh side up (skin side down).

 Mix the ingredients for the marinade in a medium sized glass bowl.

 Pour the marinade over the salmon to completely cover it.